Empirical Bayes large-scale multiple testing for high-dimensional binary outcome data: The -value and -value procedures

-The $q$-value, introduced by \citet{storey03}, is defined as the probability that the null hypothesis is true conditionally on the test statistics being larger than the observed value.
-Let $Y = X - m/2$ and $y = x - m/2$, the $q$-value is defined as follows:
+Next, we introduce the $q$-value \citet{storey03}, which is the probability that the null hypothesis is true conditionally on the test statistics being larger than the observed value.
+This allows the spike-and-uniform slab prior to be maintained.
+Let $Y = X - m/2$ and $y = x - m/2$, the $q$-value is defined as